MicrosoftDocs/dynamics365smb-docs/business-central/item-marketing-text.md

 ### Prerequisites

 - Marketing text suggestions feature is enabled and activated on your environment.
-This task is typically done by an an admin.
+This task is typically done by an admin.
 For more information, go to [Configure Copilot and AI capabilities](enable-ai.md).
 - You're using one of the languages currently supported by the marketing text suggestions.

    [!INCLUDE[copilot-supported-languages.md](includes/copilot-supported-languages.md)] <!--you're using in Business Central must be English.
 Any of the available English locales work, like English (United States), English (United Kingdom), or English (South Africa).-->

    To change the language, in the upper-right corner, select the **Settings** icon ![Settings.](media/ui-experience/settings_icon_small.png "Settings icon for role center") > **My Settings** > **Language**.
 For more information, go to [Change Basic Settings](ui-change-basic-settings.md#language).
-- Review the [FAQ for marketing text suggestions](faqs-marketing-text.md) to learn more about AI-generated text suggestions from Copilot and how you should use them.
+- Review the [FAQ for marketing text suggestions](faqs-marketing-text.md) to learn how AI is applied.

 ### Create first draft with Copilot